 - Relative to strategic or synergistic opportunities your platform offers.
 When presenting companies to strategic investors, we always attempt to estimate or to anticipate the kinds of benefits that a client company might afford to them.
 The fact is that strategic or synergistic investors can view your earnings stream differently than you can as the current investor.
 There may be cost benefits from purchasing advantages or the ability to consolidate a portion of operations into larger business units.
 There may be revenue benefits from the ability to sell their products through your distribution channels or to sell your products through their channels.
 There may be other benefits, as well.
 If so, we want to highlight the cash flow difference in order to attempt to negotiate the benefit of all or a portion of that benefit for the current investors.
 Not all companies are sold to strategic buyers.
 However, as the current investors, you and your fellow owners want to be aware of these potential benefits, if they exist.

 - Relative to regulatory expectations or requirements.
-For regulated companies like banks, insurance companies, many utilities and others, regulatory requirements establish certain operating rules that must be followed.
+For regulated companies like banks, insurance companies such as the ones that offer small business insurance, many utilities and others, regulatory requirements establish certain operating rules that must be followed.
 The next investors for your business will obviously be aware of these requirements, if applicable.
 For other companies, however, these regulatory requirements may affect your business in the form of pension liabilities or environmental liabilities.
 And all future investors will want to know that you operate your business in compliance with all applicable laws and regulations, just as you want to know this as the current investors.

 So there are at least seven perspectives that will be used by any future investors in your business to examine and analyze in their decisions to make investments in all or a portion of your stock.